News and blog

 BIND 9 DNS Server

 To add channels (either a Syslog stream or file-based) and to determine which categories gets logged to which channel, see BIND Logging - some basic recommendations.
-For full details about BIND 9 configuration, see the ISC BIND 9.x Manuals.
+For full details about BIND 9 configuration, see the BIND 9 Administrator Reference Manual.
 The NXLog User Guide also has a section on both file-based and Syslog implementations of BIND 9 logging.

 NLnet Labs NSD Open Source DNS Server and Unbound